How to Start an LLC in Washington? (5 Steps Needed)

 - LLC purpose - it could be simply "to engage in any lawful act or activity for which LLCs may be organized under the laws of Washington."

-You can either send it by mail or file online.
-The online filing fee is $200, while filing by mail is $180.
+You can either send it by mail or file it online.
+The online filing fee for a Washington LLC is $200 while filing by mail is $180.
 There's a $60 annual renewal fee.

 You should consult with an attorney to help form one if necessary.